You’ll be able to download a copy of the 2023 Solos Program by clicking on the above cover picture during the event.

 * There are 2 entry forms, one for Solo and Trophy events, the other for Party events. *

-Entries for the NSW Solos & Party Championships for 2022 will commence on 1 March.
+Entries for the NSW Solos & Party Championships for 2023 will commence on 1 March - now closed.

 Soloists or Band Secretaries should complete their entry using the online entry forms below.
-The entry forms calculates the fees due.
+The entry forms calculate the fees due.
 Please note how the multi-percussion events calculate.
-If assistance is required to complete the entry form, don't hesitate to contact the Contest Administrator.
+If assistance is required to complete the entry form, contact the Contest Administrator.

-- We will confirm events entered for each band to band secretaries.
+- We will confirm events entered for each band to band secretaries after entries have closed.

 - The Band Association of NSW Inc. or its representatives may decline an entry without reason.